Optimum sowing dates and seeding rates for wheat in Kansas

 C) Considerations of wheat growth affected by sowing date

 - Sowing wheat at the optimal time: The optimal sowing time differs year-to-year due to environmental conditions, such as temperature and precipitation, but the optimal winter wheat sowing range for different regions in Kansas is shown in Figure 2.
-Sowing wheat at the optimal time stimulates the right amount of fall tiller formation as well as root development to optimize yields while avoiding a lush vegetative growth.
-Fall-formed tillers contribute more to yield potential than spring-formed tillers, therefore, it is crucial that about 3 to 5 tillers are well established before winter sets in.
-Additionally, this tiller formation combined with good crown root system development prior to winter dormancy increases winter hardiness of the crop, and consequently the chances of winter survival.
+Sowing wheat at the optimal time stimulates the right amount of fall tiller formation, as well as root development, to optimize yields while avoiding a lush vegetative growth.
+Fall-formed tillers contribute more to yield potential than spring-formed tillers, therefore it is crucial that about 3 to 5 tillers are well established before winter.
+Additionally, this tiller formation, combined with good crown root system development prior to winter dormancy, increases the winter hardiness of the crop, and the chances of winter survival.

 - Sowing wheat late: Many reasons may lead producers to plant wheat late.
 Double-cropping wheat following a late-harvested summer crop, such as soybean or sorghum, is common in many regions of Kansas.
 Delayed planting date due to environmental conditions, such as low or high soil moisture levels, may also occur.
 When wheat is sown past the optimal window, it is generally sown into colder soils and the crop is exposed to cooler air temperatures during the fall.
 Sowing into colder soils will delay wheat emergence, so the importance of a seed fungicide treatment increases as planting date is delayed.
 Additionally, the crop will experience decreased fall tiller formation because wheat development is dependent on temperatures (Figure 5).
 An increase in seeding rates in these circumstances is warranted.

 Figure 5.
-Difference in fall growth as a consequence of planting date following summer crops.
+Difference in fall growth due to planting date following summer crops.
 Photos were taken December 8, 2016 from neighboring fields which were sown in early October in no-till following corn (left photo) or late October no-till following soybeans (right photo).
 Photos by Romulo Lollato.

 Figure 6.
 Optimum planting rates for winter wheat according to geographical location within Kansas.
 Figure adapted from KSRE publication L-818, Kansas Crop Planting Guide.